Cedī (tribe): History

 The Cedī tribe was mentioned in the Ṛgveda, where their king Caidya is praised in a Dānastuti ("praise of gift") at the end of a hymn.
+According to the Rigveda, Sisupala, who was an ally of Jarasandh of Magadh and Duryodhan of Kuru, ruled the Chedi kingdom.
+According to Hathigumpha Inscription of Kharvela “A branch of Chedis founded as a royal dynasty in the kingdom Kalinga.”

-By the 6th to 5th centuries BCE, Cedī had become one of the more important states in Iron Age South Asia, due to which the Buddhist text, the Aṅguttara Nikāya, listed it as one of the solasa Mahājanapadas ("sixteen great states").
+By the 6th to 5th centuries BCE, Cedī had become one of the more important states in Iron Age India, due to which the Buddhist text, the Aṅguttara Nikāya, listed it as one of the solasa Mahājanapadas ("sixteen great states").